Tuesday, February 26, 2019

 Some power had been purchased from the Waterville and Fairfield Railway as early as 1909 and in 1911, the B&F shut down its own generating station and purchased all of its power from the Waterville, Fairfield & Oakland Railway.

-Fares on the B&F were set at five cents when the road opened but was later increased to 10 cents, remaining at that figure until abandonment.
+Fares on the B&F were set at five cents when the road opened but were later increased to 10 cents, remaining at that figure until abandonment.

 After 1916, there isn't much available information on Benton and Fairfield.
 The road continued operation until the trucks took away the freight business and the passenger traffic, never large, shrunk to the vanishing point.
 Service was discontinued in 1928 and most of the rolling stock was scrapped.
 One passenger car remained in the boarded-up carbarn at Benton Falls until the mid-thirties when it too was junked.
 The carbarn was sold and removed in the early 1940s.